 What are the expectations for students doing internships?

-- Interns are expected to follow the guidelines of their workplace and be responsible, punctual, and positive representatives of the School of Mass Communications.
+- Interns are expected to follow the guidelines of their workplace and be responsible, punctual, and positive representatives of The Zimmerman School of Advertising & Mass Communications.

-- Interns with concerns about their internship sponsor or the work they are assigned to do should contact Dr. Burns for assistance.
+- Interns with concerns about their internship sponsor or the work they are assigned to do should contact Prof. Garcia for assistance.

 - Interns need to meet the minimum required hours for the number of credit hours they are receiving, which is 100 per credit hour.